briankoco/hobbes-venv/README.md

     2. Remove the `-cpu host` flag from the QEMU command line.
 This will likely prevent Palacios from working in the VM, but the remaining NVL framework should still function.

+2. **Failed to execute /init during boot process**

+    This is likely also an issue with `-cpu host` on some processor architectures.
+    We have confirmed this issue on AMD EPYC processors.
+Remove `-cpu host` from the QEMU command line

 ## TODO